kunalspathak/SVE_dotnet/docs/SME.md

 - Come up with a scheme to handle various rules around `__arm_streaming` , `__arm_non_streaming` and `__arm_streaming_compatible`
 - format it properly
 - ZA lazy scheme: https://arm-software.github.io/acle/main/acle.html#sme-instruction-intrinsics

+### Open Questions
+- What happens when `Vector<T>` is created in streaming mode?
+Can we pass it around to non-streaming mode and vice-versa?
+18.1.7 restricts VL-dependent arguments to be passed that way, but how to restrict them in C#?

 -------